Peter Randall Johnson: International cricket

 A year after his trip with Bosanquet to North America, Johnson was part of a private team that toured New Zealand and Australia under the leadership of Lord Hawke in the 1902–03 season.
 Four years later, in the 1906–07 season, he went back to New Zealand with a Marylebone Cricket Club (MCC) side composed of amateur players that played 11 first-class matches in a three-month period.
 These were his only experiences of international cricket, though Foot writes, in his history of Somerset cricket: "It's well known that he was invited to go to Australia with the Warner-Douglas team" of 1911–12.
 But, he adds, "he thought hard about it, tried in vain to revise his business schedules and said no to likely fame."
+He was selected to tour South Africa in 1913–14, but declined the invitation.

 In Foot's view, "with more spare time," Johnson "would have walked into the England side – and adorned it with that touch of elegance inseparable from his tall, distinctive presence."